Sun, Sand & Sea in Diani Beach

 Likoni Channel Ferry Crossing

 Two ferries were operating back and forth and we had to wait for a few minutes to get on one.
 The wait time was very minimal – about 5 minutes or so and the boarding process was not chaotic.
-The ferry on our onward journey had seats and I was surprised we all found places to seat, considering the number of people that got on before us.
+The ferry on our onward journey had seats and I was surprised we all found places to sit, considering the number of people that got on before us.

 Day 3-6: Diani Beach, Ukunda